shaharzuler/CardioSpectrum/README.md

-# CardioSpectrum: Comprehensive Myocardium Motion Analysis with 3D Deep Learning and Geometric Insights
+# CardioSpectrum: Comprehensive Myocardium Motion Analysis with 3D Deep Learning and Geometric Insights (MICCAI 2024)

 Official implementation of [CardioSpectrum](Link).
 Visit our [project page](https://shaharzuler.github.io/CardioSpectrumPage/) for more details and updates.